Gxelol/web_project_4_ptbr/README.md

   Update: Now the landing page has forms validation, delete button and like button.
 I used Javascript to perform all the validation, try adding something without the url or just type a letter to see how it works.

+  Update 0.2: Change to classes, Card and FormValidator, for more maintainability, reusability and scalability.

 **Figma**

 * [Link to the project at Figma](https://www.figma.com/file/XfB6BSINvliub43JgKza1e/WEB.-Sprint-4.-Around-The-U.S.-desktop-%2B-mobile-pt?node-id=0-1&t=eLFdrcNIQhaEIinR-0)